 Building a negligence claim takes time and effort.
 It begins with a thorough investigation by the plaintiff and their legal counsel.
 This could involve reviewing the police report, tracking down witnesses, and evaluating medical records.

-In the state of Georgia, you have up to two years to file a personal injury claim, according to the Official Code of Georgia Annotated (OCGA) §9-3-33.
+In Georgia, you have up to two years to file a personal injury claim, according to the O.C.G.A. § 9-3-33.
 For this reason, we recommend getting started with your claim as soon as possible after your accident.

 While the lack of liability insurance for the other driver is problematic, it does not guarantee that you will not be able to seek the compensation to which you may be entitled.
 Depending on the specifics of your own auto insurance, you might have a viable UIM claim.

 If insurance coverage is not an option, you could still pursue a lawsuit directly against the uninsured driver.
-An Albany uninsured motorist accident lawyer from Bader Scott Injury Lawyers understands how to handle cases following a collision with an uninsured driver.
-To get started on your claim, call (404) 888-8888 to speak with someone from our team.
+A lawyer from Bader Scott Injury Lawyers understands how to handle cases following a collision with an uninsured motorist.
+To get started on your Albany claim, call (404) 888-8888 to speak with someone from our team.